 Smithsonian leaders, scientists, curators and staff are experts in their fields.
 They are public spokespersons, quoted in the media, whose knowledge can shape the world we live in.
-They are scholars and leaders familiar with the halls of government in Washington, DC, who testify before lawmakers, work with executive branch agencies, or help inform programs and policies of national and global impact.
+They are scholar-practitioners familiar with the halls of government in Washington, DC, who testify before lawmakers, work with executive branch agencies, or help inform programs and policies of national and global impact.

 - Conduct scholarly research at the Smithsonian

-- Gain an understanding of the interface between research/scholarship and policy
+- Strengthen understanding of the interplay between research and public policy

-To support independent research and study, the fellowship includes a stipend of $50,000.
+To support independent research and study, the fellowship includes a base stipend of $53,000.

-Candidates must be U.S. citizens or permanent residents, and not more than five years beyond receipt of their Ph.D. degree by December 31, 2013.
-Candidates with professional degrees are also eligible to apply.
+Candidates must be U.S. citizens and not more than five years beyond receipt of their doctorate degree.
+Candidates with terminal professional degrees are also eligible to apply.

 Who is Ineligible?

-- A fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval of the Office of Fellowships.
+A Smithsonian fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval from the Office of Fellowships and Internships.

-- Candidate statement (limited to two pages): Should include a summary of background and expertise; specific areas or issues of policy interest within the fellowship experience; career objectives and how the fellowship may support those goal (no more than two pages).
+- Candidate Statement: A summary of background and expertise; practical interests related to an area of study; career objectives and how the fellowship may support those goal (no more than two pages).

-- Abstract : Abstract of the proposed research, not more than one page.
+- Abstract : Abstract of the proposed research (no more than one page).

-- Research Proposal: The full statement of your research, not more than 1,500 words (maximum six pages 12-point typescript, double-spaced, excluding all other parts of the application such as the abstract and bibliography).
+- Research Proposal: Excluding other parts of the application such as the abstract and bibliography this is the full statement of your research (no more than 1,500 words, maximum of six pages with 12-point typescript, double-spaced).
 In preparing your proposal, be sure to provide and address the following: